nadimattia/portfolio/index.md

-This website hosts a portfolio of my digital work!
+Hello!
+My name is Natalie DiMattia and I'm a classics/psychology double major at the College of the Holy Cross.
+This website hosts a portfolio of my digital humanities work.

 [Original Research: Amphora and Krater Distribution Patterns](https://github.com/nadimattia/clas299/tree/master/beazley_finalproject)